 Here are just a few benefits of sea moss.
 You may also read more on Irish sea moss benefits

 Types of Sea Moss in the Market

-Irish moss powder and Irish sea moss capsule are Irish sea moss available in the market.
+Irish moss powder and Irish sea moss capsules are Irish sea moss available in the market.
 These two have gathered popularity because of their concentration and relatively cheaper price.
 These are also readily available in many online stores.

 They come at different concentrations and prices too which can make us confused.

 A little guide in buying, check these things first before deciding what to buy.

 - How product was prepared

 - Source of the product

 - Treatment of the product